Your gaps is in Inclusion, understanding, and safe expression

 Community member, pre-development offshore wind context

 Fishing communities had seen the pilot with their own eyes: modest, contained, more or less what they had been promised.
 The full-scale project was something else, “mas malawak na sakop” (wider coverage).
 Their concerns were specific: fishing routes, water movement, the slow logic of seasonal lake conditions.
-In formal engagement settings, they said less, or said it smaller.
+In formal engagement settings, they said less, or said it quieter.
 The question that moved quietly through the community, “May magagawa pa ba kami?”
 (Do you think there’s really anything we can do?), was not a statement of defiance.
 It was not knowing whether showing up and actually having influence were the same thing.
 The engagement record described concerns as present but manageable.
 What it did not capture was how much people had already stopped saying.

 “We don’t want it, but if it happens, we hope we’re given an alternative.”